 Professor Backhouse is the Distinguished Professor, University Research Chair in the Faculty of Law, Common Law Section, and Director of the Human Rights Research and Education Centre at the University of Ottawa.
 She researches and teaches in the areas of criminal law, human rights, legal history, and women and the law.
 Professor Backhouse was President of the American Society for Legal History in 2009-2011, the first non-United States scholar to hold this position.

-Constance Backhouse was named to the Order of Ontario in January 2010 in recognition of her work as scholar, educator, and advocate for womens’ rights.
-Professor Backhouse holds a honourary doctorate from the Law Society of Upper Canada (2002), is a Fellow of the Royal Society of Canada (2004) and a member of the Order of Canada (2008).
+Constance Backhouse was named to the Order of Canada in 2008 and the Order of Ontario in 2010 in recognition of her work as scholar, educator, and advocate for womens’ rights.
+Professor Backhouse holds a honourary doctorates from the Law Society of Upper Canada (2002), and the University of Manitoba.
+She is a Fellow of the Royal Society of Canada (2004).
 The 2006 Ramon John Hnatyshyn Award for Law was given to Professor Backhouse in recognition of her outstanding contribution to legal scholarship in Canada.
 Professor Backhouse has received a number of prestigious awards including the Augusta Stowe Gullen Medal (1981), the Trudeau Fellowship (2006), the Killam Prize (2008), the David W. Mundell medal for Legal Writing (2011), and the SSHRC Gold Medal for Achievement in Research (2011).

 In addition to her scholarly research and teaching, Professor Backhouse is an adjudicator and mediator of human rights complaints.
 She was elected Bencher to the Law Society of Upper Canada in 2003, and re-elected in 2007 and 2011.